PaPSC Trainings

 Like the other skill enhancement trainings in Pennsylvania (forensics, veterans, older adults) this training is designed to give the participants extra skills to specialize in a particular service area.

-This training is specifically designed to prepare CPSs to work in crisis services (telephone, mobile, walk-in, and residential).
+This training is specifically designed to prepare peer professionals to work in crisis services (telephone, mobile, walk-in, and residential).
 Topics covered include the Mental Health Procedures Act, roles and responsibilities of a CPS in crisis services, de-escalation, and suicide assessment and prevention.

 If you are interested in bringing this training to your area or if you represent an organization interested in sponsoring a training please contact us at: info@papsc.org.